Man struggling with Dementia

 The Patient’s Specific Wishes

 When someone is in the early stages of dementia, they may still be able to express their wishes for end-of-life care.
-Having a conversation about what a parent or loved one wants out of hospice care can help families make tough decisions later.
+Having a conversation about what a parent or loved one wants out of hospice and dementia care can help families make tough decisions later.
 For some patients, remaining in the home as long as possible may be the goal, while others might be worried about becoming a burden on caregivers.

 What Timeline Might Work Best for Considering Hospice